GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 information with added latency for each query execution depending on how busy the VM has been.
 Therefore it will not be the true measure of Spanner response time.

-Based on the success criteria we will be mostly interested in
+Based on the success criteria, the most important metrics are the following:

 1. Operations/sec (read/write).
 2. Latency at 50th and 99th percentile for different types of operations.